 To form a habit, you have to make it a repeatable process.
-Think about brushing your teeth or making your morning coffee.
+Think about brushing your teeth, making your morning coffee, or Yerba Mate in my case.
 You don’t decide to do them every day; you just do them.
 No negotiation is needed.
 So I decided to take the same route as brushing my teeth and make yoga a habit.

 Life goes on…